mikemarvel-stack/michael-muturi-trivia-project/README.md

 ## 🚀 Features

-- ✅ Start screen with quiz setup (number of questions, category, difficulty, and type)
+- ✅ Start screen with quiz setup (category, difficulty)
 - ✅ Dynamically fetched trivia questions from the Open Trivia DB API
 - ✅ One question at a time with multiple choice answers
 - ✅ Timer for each question and total quiz duration
 - ✅ Instant feedback on selected answers
-- ✅ Final score summary with correct answers recap
+- ✅ Final score summary with correct answers recap for failed questions
-- ✅ Restart the quiz anytime
+- ✅ user can choose to restart quiz with the same or different settings set up

 ---

 ## 🧠 Bonus Features

-- Select category, difficulty, number, and type of questions
+- Select category for type of questions
 - Countdown timer per question
 - Total quiz time tracker
 - Responsive and user-friendly UI